yiang-li/Predicting-Mortality-Machine-Learning/README.md

 This is a project for MACS 30100 Perspectives in Computational Modeling at the University of Chicago.

-The goal of this project is to train a binary classifier to predict the mortality of the older US Adults in National Social and Health Survey (NSHAP) Wave 1 and Wave 3, which is a nationally representative survey of the older US adults (aged 57-85) in 2010 and 2020.
+The goal of this project is to train a binary classifier to predict the mortality of older US Adults in National Social and Health Survey (NSHAP) Wave 1 and Wave 3, which is a nationally representative survey of the older US adults (aged 57-85) in 2010 and 2020.

 The link to the dataset: https://www.icpsr.umich.edu/web/NACDA/series/706

-Present academic literature in predicting mortality has primarily focused on disease and frailty, although social, behavioral, and psychological statues may herald broad physiological decline.
+Present academic literature in predicting mortality has primarily focused on disease and frailty, although social, behavioral, and psychological statuses may herald broad physiological decline.
 We aim to predict mortality using a comprehensive set of predictors, including allostatic load measures, health behaviors, socio-demographic status, and health status.
-The findings of this study may help to identify the older adults who are at risk of mortality and to develop interventions to improve their health.
+The findings of this study may help to identify older adults who are at risk of mortality and to develop interventions to improve their health.

 We use the following models:
     1. Logistic regression